VedantChhajed/Medtracker-static/README.md

-# MedTracker - Comprehensive Health Management Application
+# Health Journey - Comprehensive Health Management Application

 ## Project Overview

-MedTracker Journey is a modern web application designed to help users manage their medications, track health metrics, and maintain their overall wellness.
+Health Journey is a modern web application designed to help users manage their medications, track health metrics, and maintain their overall wellness.
 The application features a responsive, single-page design with real-time updates and interactive visualizations.

 ## Development Journey